 There has never been a more accessible time for music than there is today especially for guitarists.
 If you’re reading this, you’ve likely began your foray into the world of acoustic guitars, or perhaps are searching for the perfect gift for a budding player.
 The truth is, finding the best acoustic guitar is not as easy as it used to be, say 15-30 years ago.
 With so many brands, builds, and price points, players are no longer confined by the tried and true staples.

 But even if you’re a more experienced player simply looking to upgrade, with this great choice comes even greater confusions.
-I don’t know what is about us musicians, but we love throwing ambiguous terms around like “dreadnought,” “headstock,” and “intonation,” and expect the casual shopper to simply nod along.
+I don’t know what is about us musicians, but we love throwing ambiguous terms around like “dreadnought guitar,” “headstock,” and “intonation,” and expect the casual shopper to simply nod along.
 Well, muddle no more!
 We’ve pulled together a comprehensive guide of the best acoustic guitars for any budget and skill set.

-Now that you’re familiar with what makes a good acoustic guitar, let’s dive into some actual guitars.
 We’ve pulled together our expertise to curate a list of 17 acoustic guitars for any budget.
 Before you pull the trigger on any impulse purchases, it would be wise to take a step back and assess your needs.
 If you’re a beginner, or just looking to start out, you should probably shy away from the more expensive offerings of Martin and Taylor.
 On the flip-side, if you’re ready to take your chops to the next level, you should consider saving up for a guitar with higher quality tonewoods, rather than just sticking with an upgrade of the brand you’ve honed your skills on.
 Now that we’ve got that out of the way, let’s check out some guitars!

 Best Acoustic Guitars Under $300

 Great for budgets and beginners, the Rogue RA-090 is one of the best acoustic guitars for players just starting out.
 This dreadnought beauty comes in a variety of colors and with just a little extra setup it can achieve a tone similar to an introductory acoustic guitar model of a more renowned brand.
-While you can pick up and play right out of the box, I recommend stringing up with a set of D’Addario EXL110 light gauge strings.
+While you can pick up and play right out of the box, I recommend stringing this Rogue guitar with a set of D’Addario EXL110 light gauge strings.
 This will not only get you the most out of your tone, but will make fretting a much easier endeavour.
 For those really looking to modify this guitar into a more superior instrument, adjusting the truss rod will add some much needed relief on the neck.

 Enter, Fender; a brand everyone knows, and almost everyone loves.
 Known primarily for their electric guitar masterpieces, Fender would be remiss by not squeezing as much equity from their name into the arena of acoustics.
-Unfortunately for the FA-100, unless you’re just looking for a notable name, there isn’t really anything too special about this beginner Fender acoustic guitar.
+Unfortunately for the Fender FA-100, unless you’re just looking for a notable name, there isn’t really anything too special about this beginner acoustic guitar.
 The Epiphone DR-100 and even the Rogue RA-090 provide the same amount of features and value at a slightly lower price.
 Unless you’re looking to go full-in on Fender, you can sleep easy by skipping this model.

 Other than being slightly smaller, the FA-115 isn’t physically much different from its FA-100 cousin.
 While both guitars contain varying laminate materials, the differentiating factor is what’s found on the top.
 Unlike the 100, 115 is built with a solid spruce top, rather than relying strictly on laminate.
 The benefit is that real tonewood produces a much deeper sound, resonance, and overall projection making it one of the best Fender acoustic guitars on the market for beginners.
-Also, if a sunburst finish is your style, the FA-115 is one of the few beginner acoustics that proudly serves it up as an option.
+Also, if a sunburst finish is your style, the FA-115 is one of the few beginner guitars that proudly serves it up as an option.

-Simply put, the Pro-1 is the best Epiphone acoustic guitar you can get for around $200.
+Simply put, the Pro-1 is the best Epiphone acoustic guitars you can get for around $200.
 For the most part, there aren’t a vast amount of differences compared to the DR-100.
 But the real value of the Pro-1 lies in its mahogany neck that’s designed with Epiphone’s proprietary EZProfile C-shape.
 The frets are massive, making it easier to hold down notes on the rosewood fretboard.
 For the absolute beginner, I’d say the Epiphone Pro-1 is a solid choice.
 Is it the best?
 Keep reading to find out.

 If versatility is your thing, Yamaha’s FG800 may be the model for you.
 Coming in both dreadnought and concert bodies, as well as acoustic and electro-acoustic options, this scallop-braced and sitka spruce finished guitar can fill a room with its pleasant tones and deep resonance.
 Having played quite a few of these guitars in my time I can vouch that this is a solid acoustic guitar for beginners and arguably one of the best Yamaha acoustic guitars under 300 dollars.